-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 “Every villain has a real human story,” King previously said about her PLL antagonists.
 “The best villains are relatable people.
 In my humble opinion.”

-It has also been shared that Uber A is someone, or a group of someones, who are well known to the women of the show and may be people they have grown to trust deeply, throughout six seasons of Pretty Little Liars.
+It has also been shared that Uber A is someone, or a group of someones, who are well known to the women of the show and may be people they have grown to trust deeply, throughout the six seasons of Pretty Little Liars.

 One of the strongest theories names Ezra Fitz (Ian Harding) as the Uber A mastermind.
-Earlier in the first half of season 7, Ezra’s story arc has heavily focused on his despair over his missing ex-girlfriend, Nicole.
+Earlier in the first half of Season 7, Ezra’s story arc has heavily focused on his despair over his missing ex-girlfriend, Nicole.
 While Ezra seemed to be grieving over her loss, it was also revealed that Mary Drake had also been to South America.

 Also worth noting, news of Nicole’s possible recovery seemed to have an unexpected effect on Ezra.
 He seemed more paranoid and defensive than relieved.